mwarnes/MLEAProxy/README.md

 ldapserver.ad1.port=636
 ````

-Server Sets define the back-end LDAP servers to use; As well as a single back-end server, MLEAProxy supports load balancing to one or more back-end LDAP servers
+Server Sets define the back-end LDAP servers to use; As well as a single back-end server, MLEAProxy supports load balancing to one or more back-end LDAP servers.

 ````
 Parameters